Drug Evaluation Committee 2010-45 Correction method for erroneous information in the consent form by subjects

 Question

-In a clinical trial involving infants and young children, we corrected an error in the subject's (guardian's) entry in the consent form by correcting it with a double line, and the sponsor asked us to obtain the subject's (guardian's) signature or name and seal.
+In a clinical trial involving infants and young children, we corrected an error in the subject's (guardian's) entry in the consent form with a double-line correction, and the sponsor requested us to obtain the subject's (guardian's) signature or name and seal.

 The reason was that consent is the most important item in GCP, and the sponsor wanted to make it clear that the error had been corrected.
 However, we believe that this is an excessive response, since the consent is not invalid without the signature or name and seal for the error, and there is no legal basis for it.

 When we asked other sponsors for their opinions, some said, "It is desirable to obtain a signature or a seal if possible," and others said, "If the circumstances of the error are known, a signature or a seal is not necessary.
-We would appreciate it if you could tell us what the Pharmaceutical Manufacturers Association's (PMA) view is on this issue.
+We would appreciate it if you could tell us what the JPMA's view is on this matter.

 GCP does not specify how to correct errors in the consent document.